chris-misa/contools/TRACEROUTE/README.md

 Need to install netbase for /etc/services to be setup properly but docker-slim seems to strip this file.
-The fix is to manually add a version of this file to the files/etc/ and re-build the slim container from the generated Dockerfile.

-# Minification
+# Slimification

-AS look up has been fixed in .slim image.
-Socket debug option is broken. . .
+AS look up has been fixed in .slim image by adding generic /etc/services Socket debug option is broken. . .